Richard F.X. Guay

 Richard F.X.
-Guay is a partner in the litigation department at Hochheiser & Akmal.
+Guay is Of Counsel in the litigation department at Hochheiser & Akmal.
 He is a highly experienced trial and appellate attorney whose dual practice – civil litigation and criminal defense – focuses on complex civil and corporate litigation, white-collar criminal defense, regulatory and ethical compliance matters, governmental and internal investigations, and professional liability.
 He has represented clients in diverse industries, including construction contractors, labor unions, insurance carriers, healthcare providers, logistics firms, professional practice groups, and information technology suppliers.

 A former federal prosecutor, Mr. Guay served as an Assistant United States Attorney, Criminal Division, in the Eastern District of New York, where he was in charge of several salient organized crime and political corruption cases.
 A racketeering investigation he handled involving a major FBI undercover operation was later made into the film Donnie Brasco (TriStar Pictures, 1997).
 The same case, and Mr. Guay’s participation in it, were the subject of the cover story on criminal justice in the March 1994 issue of the American Bar Association’s ABA Journal.
 Another of his prosecutions, exposing extortion by a New York City Taxi Commissioner, was featured in the book City for Sale (Harper & Row, 1988) by the investigative journalists Jack Newfield and Wayne Barrett.